Teen Angels

-Teen Angels was an Argentine pop band formed from the series Casi Ángeles.
-Its original members were Lali Espósito, Peter Lanzani, Nicolás Riera, Gastón Dalmau and China Suarez, who would be replaced in 2011 by Rochi Igarzábal.
+Teen Angels was an Argentine pop band formed from the TV series Casi Ángeles.
+Its original members were Lali Espósito (known professionally as Lali), Peter Lanzani, Nicolás Riera, Gastón Dalmau and China Suárez, who would be replaced in 2011 by Rochi Igarzábal.

 Teen Angels recorded six studio albums and three live albums.
 Teen Angels 2 was certified double platinum, Teen Angels, Teen Angels 3 and Teen Angels 4 Platinum and gold Teen Angels 5 by CAPIF.

-The band provided concerts and promotions in different cities in Argentina and in countries such as Peru, Chile, Israel, Spain, Uruguay, Mexico, Venezuela, Panama, Costa Rica, Guatemala, Dominican Republic, Ecuador, Brazil and Italy.
+The band gave concerts and embarked on promotions in different cities in Argentina, and in countries such as Peru, Chile, Israel, Spain, Uruguay, Mexico, Venezuela, Panama, Costa Rica, Guatemala, Dominican Republic, Ecuador, Brazil and Italy.